Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 Merida Ninety-Six RC

-The latest Merida Ninety-Six arrived in late 2020, featuring a new carbon frame with 100mm of rear travel.
-It’s available in two variants, with the burlier trail build coming with a 120mm travel fork and very aggressive tyres.
-In comparison, the Ninety-Six RC gets a 100mm travel fork, faster tyres and a more race-focussed build kit.
+The Merida Ninety-Six arrived in late 2020 with a new carbon frame, an updated suspension design and 100mm of rear travel.
+It’s available in two variants, with the Ninety-Six RC getting a 100mm travel fork, faster tyres and a more race-focussed build kit.

 Unlike many XC bikes, the Ninety-Six features a non-proprietary rear shock, which is appealing from a long-term ownership perspective.
 Also appealing is the fact that you can get a Ninety-Six for less than $6K, which is almost unheard of these days in the world of carbon full suspension race bikes.